Your personality. It’s you. It’s what people talk about when they mention you.

 “She’s more the quiet type.”

 How does your personality develop?
-It’s a mixture of your genetic makeup, what you receive (or don’t receive) from your family in childhood — what kind of safety and nurturing they provided — what your experience is of your culture and the world around you in the years to come.
+It’s a mixture of your genetic makeup, as well as what you receive (or don’t receive) from your family in childhood — basically the “nature-nurture” model.

 All of that makes you — you.

-Many of you may have taken the Myers Briggs Personality Inventory.
-It’s an easy to understand and fun way to look at personality (although not well validated empirically) and is based on the work of the early psychiatrist, Carl Jung.
+Some of you may have taken the Myers Briggs Personality Inventory.
+Although not well-validated empirically, it is easy to understand and is based on the work of the early psychiatrist Carl Jung.

 The test evaluates four dimensions of psychological functioning – sensation, intuition, feeling and thinking.
 The theory goes that each of us has a primary preference for one of these — and that preference strongly influences how we see the world.
 For example, is your focus on your outer world or inner world?
 That would indicate where you are on the extraversion/introversion spectrum.
 How do you prefer to process information?
 Is your focus on facts (“Just the facts, ma’am…”) or do you tend to interpret meaning to those facts?
 When you make decisions, do you tend to be logical/consistent or do you consider more personal unique circumstances?
 And lastly, are you more decisive in your approach or do you like to stay open to more ambiguity?